 4 Days 3 Nights Itinerary in Surabaya, East Java

 Although there are plenty of places to explore in and around Surabaya, I was looking for some adrenaline rush in Surabaya.
-Therefore, my itinerary and Surabaya trip was mostly centered around exploring the adventurous side of the region.
+Therefore, my itinerary and Surabaya trip was mostly centred around exploring the adventurous side of the region.

-Day 1: Take a scenic drive down to Mount Ijen
+Day 1: Take a Scenic Drive Down to Mount Ijen

 – Arrive in the afternoon at Surabaya International Airport